When it comes to retirement planning, what are your primary investment objectives? How do you make your life after work as comfortable as you wish?

 #3].
 Depleting assets

 This is particularly when you have no desire to leave any assets behind.
 However, assets that do not have a limited life or that keep their value (such as land and investments) may not need to be depleted.

-If you want to enrich your knowledge on stock investment further, the following are some of the books on stock investment you should read:
+If you want to further enrich your knowledge on stock investment, then read books on stock investment to understand how it actually works.